Fuga da Reuma Park

 Fuga da Reuma Park (lit.
-'Escape from Rheuma Park') is a 2016 sketch comedy film directed by Aldo, Giovanni & Giacomo and Morgan Bertacca.
+'Escape from Rheuma Park') is a 2016 Italian sketch comedy film directed by Aldo, Giovanni & Giacomo and Morgan Bertacca.

 Plot

 On the Christmas Eve of 2041, Aldo is accompanied by his sons to Reuma Park, an amusement park for elderly people.
 There, he meets his old friends Giovanni and Giacomo, who are also residents of the park.
 The three plan to escape from the park during the Christmas holidays and, eventually, manage to do so by stealing a boat and sailing to Brazil.